 The subsidiary was notified in 2010 by the primary and umbrella carrier who had been fully defending and indemnifying the subsidiary for 20 years that the limits of liability of its primary and umbrella layer policies had been exhausted.
 Since then, the subsidiary has sought coverage from certain excess layer insurers whose terms and conditions follow form to the umbrella carrier.
 Certain first-layer excess insurers have defended and/or indemnified the subsidiary, subject to their reservations of rights and their applicable policy limits.
 A trial concerning the payment obligations of the Company's excess insurers concluded during the fourth quarter of 2012 and the Superior Court issued a final judgment during the third quarter of 2014.
 Appeals have been entered.
 The subsidiary has been largely unsuccessful in obtaining defense and indemnity payments from its excess insurers.
 While not impacting the results of operations, the Company has funded \$60.3 million that it expects its excess insurers to ultimately reimburse through December 31, 2014, and until the final rulings ordering payment by the insurers are issued, cash funding could range up to \$10 million per quarter until final resolution.
-Due to a statistically significant increase in mesothelioma and lung cancer claims and higher settlement values per claim that have occurred and are expected to continue to occur in certain jurisdictions, partially offset by lower claims and lower settlement values per claim in other jurisdictions, the Company recorded a \$0.6 million pre-tax charge was comprised of an increase in asbestos-related liabilities of \$10.8 million partially offset by an increase in expected insurance recoveries of \$10.2 million.
-Due to a higher number of asbestos claims settlements and a decline in the insurance recovery rate that have occurred, the Company recorded a \$6.9 million pre-tax charge during the year ended December 31, 2014, comprised of an increase in asbestos-related liabilities of \$14.5 million partially offset by an increase in exp
+Due to a statistically significant increase in mesothelioma and lung cancer claims and higher settlement values per claim that have occurred and are expected to continue to occur in certain jurisdictions, partially offset by lower claims and lower settlement values per claim in other jurisdictions, the Company recorded a \$0.6 million pre-tax charge during year ended December 31, 2013, which was included in Selling, general and administrative expense in the Consolidated Statements of Operations.
+The pre-tax charge was comprised of an increase in asbestos-related liabilities of \$10.8 million partially offset by an increase in expected insurance recoveries of \$10.2 million.
+Due to a higher number of asbestos claims settlements and a decline in the insurance recovery rate that have occurred, the Company recorded a \$6.9 million pre-tax charge during the year ended December 31, 2014, comprised of an increase in asbestos-related liabilities of \$14.5 million partially offset by an increase in expected insurance recoveries of \$7.6 million.